riolet/grumpy/README.md

 grumpy
 ======

-An MVC framework to make really snazzy nope.c web apps.
+An extension library for nope.c

 Acknowledgements:
 Yaroslav Stavnichiy for the nxjson library